customizable counter

 Classic Gaming Set-top Box:

 Not too long ago I build a set top box for my basement that I use for playing classic video games from the couch.
 The setup includes custom software (frontend, other programs), utilities like python, rsync, pskill, shutdown, Joy2Key and others, emulators, an Acer Mini PC with a USB interfaces for a lot of classic controllers.
 With a controller and a small wireless keyboard, I can drive from my couch.
-Completing the setup is a nice big (and HEAVY) CRT.
-I've also added a MiSTer to the setup which is AMAZING!

 • Atari 2600/5200/7800/800/ST